 Protect Your Business from Unhappy Clients

 While the occasional unflinchingly angry client is unavoidable, there’s usually a good chance that you can make most people happy with a few expert tricks.
-Stop unhappy customers in their tracks by trying the following steps:
+Stop bad tattoo experiences in their tracks by trying the following steps:

 - Create a list of guidelines for working with you.